-The Terms of Agreement, approved by member councils in 2014/15, are kept under continuous review.
-Any changes require the approval of all member councils of arc21.
+The Terms of Agreement, approved by Participant Councils in 2014/15, are kept under continuous review.
+Any changes require the approval of all Participant Councils of arc21.

 The Terms of Agreement have been updated post Local Government Reform and they reflect all the core Principles of the original Terms of Agreement.